 Hinds Community College

-A public comprehensive community college in Raymond, Mississippi, Hinds CC is devoted to providing top-notch, diverse, and relevant academic and technical programs for students of all walks of life.
-Hinds CC’s Associate of Applied Science degree in dental assisting technology prepares students to become CDAs after passing the Dental Assisting National Board Certification Exam.
+A public comprehensive community college in Raymond, Mississippi, Hinds CC is devoted to providing top-notch, diverse, and relevant academic and technical programs for students from all walks of life.

-As a student, you will complete four semesters, totaling 65-66 credit hours, while taking courses such as Dental Radiology, Dental Science I and II, and of course, completing clinical experiences.
-You must maintain a C or higher in each course and take the Dental Assisting National Board exams during your second and third semesters.
-Hinds CC states this the dental assisting technology program is ideal for students who “enjoy patient contact, flexible hours, and the security of employable skills” (Hinds CC program page).
+Hinds CC states that the dental assisting technology program is ideal for students who “enjoy patient contact, flexible hours, and the security of employable skills”.
 If you are a high school graduate, a parent looking for a career, or an adult searching for a second career, dental assisting technology may be for you.
 You can apply online with no application fee!

 Ozarks Technical Community College

 Missouri’s third-largest community college, Ozarks Technical Community College, offers 40 degree programs for students who aim to transfer to a university or complete an associate program and jump into the workforce.
-OTC’s AAS in dental assisting is accredited by the Commission of Dental Accreditation (CODA) and leads to fulfilling careers in the dental assisting field.

 The associate in dental assisting offers two tracks: traditional or hybrid.
 The traditional track offers all courses on campus, and while the hybrid track also includes on-campus courses, a significant portion is online to ensure extra flexibility.
 You will complete 24 general education credits and 38 dental assisting credits, totaling 62 credit hours.
 Notable courses include Chairside Assisting I and II, Operative Dentistry, and Dental Science and Health.
-You will complete the program with dental practicum experiences to satisfy clinical hours.
-You can apply online or contact the Allied Health office for an application packet.
-To apply for the traditional track, submit your application by June 15, and for the hybrid track, October 31.

 Herzing University

 Founded in 1965 as a computer training school, Herzing University is a private academic institution that offers “career-focused programs with flexible learning options” through master’s, bachelor’s, and associate degrees, as well as diploma and certificate options.
-Herzing is accredited by the Higher Learning Commission (HLC) and includes ten on-campus locations and an online campus!

 Herzing University features an associate degree in dental assisting with loads of opportunities.
-As a graduate, you are prepared for the Minnesota Board of Dentistry Licensing exam, Jurisprudence exam, and the Certified Dental Assistant (CDA) exam.
+As a graduate, you are prepared for the Minnesota Board of Dentistry Licensing exam, the Jurisprudence exam, and the Certified Dental Assistant (CDA) exam.
 This program also serves as a pathway to earn a BSN in dental hygiene.
 This program includes 68 credit hours in courses such as Dental Communications, Advanced Expanded Functions, and Dental Management.
-You will complete a seven-credit hour dental assisting internship during your last semester.
-While this program takes 20 months, you can transfer up to 51 credits into your program if you have previous post-secondary experience.
-You can apply online here.

 Carrington College

-Along with general education courses in English, math, computers, and science, you become proficient in dental assisting skills such as fillings, crowns, extractions, administrative tasks, and more.
 During your last semester, you will complete an externship (a hands-on clinical experience, similar to an internship, but shorter).
 Becoming a student at Carrington College comes with many perks, including tutoring and study groups, externships, career services, and a fixed tuition promise.
 Those in the military receive additional tuition assistance and benefits.
-You can also complete this program in as few as nine months through one of Carrington College’s 15 locations around the U.S., along with online courses.

 Daymar College